wgseligman/GramsSim/util/README.md

 ### Accessing options from within your program

-Just having an option defined in the XML file is not enough.
+Just having an option defined in the XML file is probably not enough.
-You need the programming to do something with that option.
+Some programming is needed to do something with that option.
 Typically you'd initiate the parsing of the options XML file and the command line by invoking `ParseOptions` in your program's `main` routine.
+This should only be done once in your program's code, typically in a `main` routine.

 The three arguments to `util::Options::ParseOptions` are:

-   1. The number of arguments on the command line; normally that is the first argument to the main routine (`argc`).
+   1. The number of arguments on the command line; normally that is the first argument to the `main` routine (`argc`).

    2. An array of C-style character strings (or type char**) that contains the arguments on the command line; normally this is the second argument to the main routine (`argv`).
 The contents of this array will be altered by `ParseOptions`.